northscaler/aspectify/README.md

 appt.cancelled = true // throws Error if the user is not authorized to cancel this appointment
 ```

->TIP: Use continuation-local storage to put things like users into a context.
+> TIP: Use continuation-local storage to put things like users into a context.
-As a shameless plug, a good library to try is [`@scispike/nodej-support`](https://www.npmjs.com/package/@scispike/nodejs-support); specifically, `require('@scispike/nodejs-support/context/ClsHookedContext')`.
+> As a shameless plug, a good library to try is [`@northscaler/continuation-local-storage`](https://www.npmjs.com/package/@northscaler/continuation-local-storage); specifically, `require('@northscaler/continuation-local-storage/context/ClsHookedContext')`.

 ### Parameterized Aspects
 Here's an example of a parameterized `Before` aspect that enforces security: